 - Mental Health

-Psychological Benefits of a New Day
+Benefits of Starting the New Day Positively

 Those who greet the new day with a positive attitude generate positive emotions.
 They feel grateful, joyful, hopeful, useful and blessed.
 These feelings carry health benefits, and are available to everyone.
-They are recycled everyday for a fresh new feel.

 Welcome every morning with a smile. . .
 Let your first hour set the theme of success and positive action that is certain to echo through your entire day.
 Today will never happen again.— Og Mandino, American author and inspirational speaker